Help Celebrate the 150th Birthday of This Pioneering Composer

 Here are some of Beach’s earlier works, composed between 1887 and 1891.

 At this point, Beach’s story has a familiar aspect to it, especially for female artists.
-Her family discouraged any sort of true career in music, and her new husband (Dr. Henry Harris Aubrey Beach) wanted her to limit performing in public.
+Her family discouraged any sort of true career in music.
+Her new husband (Dr. Henry Harris Aubrey Beach) likewise wanted her to limit performing in public.
 Although he encouraged her to pursue composition instead, that encouragement still came with strings attached.
-Her husband did not allow her to take any lessons or classes that would have furthered her studies.
+For example, her husband did not allow her to take any lessons or classes that would have furthered her studies.

 But Beach was determined.
 While she’d previously had one year of formal training in harmony and counterpoint, she largely taught herself.
 She studied and analyzed the music of great composers before her.
 She read books on composition.
 She gave herself an education.